Istionia/FoodAllergenWatch/README.md

 # License

-This project is licensed under the MIT License.
+This project is licensed under the [Cooperative Non-Violent Public License v4](https://scancode-licensedb.aboutcode.org/cooperative-non-violent-4.0.html).
 See the LICENSE file for details.

 # Acknowledgements